-Although the respondent argued that the sign was very old, was placed there when the mailboxes for the apartments were located in that area and that it did not reflect the current position of the landlord, in my opinion, it is clear that the walkway is the landlord's property and that tenants may use it.
+The walkway was a common area available for the use of tenants of the building.
+In my opinion, it is clear that the walkway is the landlord's property and that tenants may use it.
 As a part of the residential complex, the landlord is obligated to provide and maintain it in a good state of repair.
 While I accept that the closure of the walkway and any damage that may have been done to it are not the fault of the respondent, that does not extinguish the obligation.